matomo-org/plugin-PiwikDebugger/README.md

 ### Features

-* Edit all Piwik files
+* Edit all Piwik files and restore all changed files with one click
 * Browse the Piwik database
 * Execute database queries and see the result
 * Monitor server stats